An Immersive Long-term Residential Course in

 Recognizing that our participants come from diverse backgrounds, we are providing a sliding scale with three tiers, to make it possible for everyone to donate according to their means.

-Total fees for the fifteen-month minimum commitment for the course (including tuition, shared accommodation, three meals daily, and tea) are as follows:
+Total monthly fees for the course (including tuition, shared accommodation, three meals daily, and tea) are as follows:

-• Standard rate: Rs 28,000 per month (with the option of a 5% full prepayment discount making Rs 399,000 total when prepaying for the full fifteen months*).
+• Standard rate: Rs 36,000 per month.
 For transparency: This standard rate is essentially a break-even rate, just enough to cover the Institute’s total average monthly costs in providing this learning opportunity.

-• Subsidized rate (for those who cannot afford the standard rate): Rs 21,000 per month (with the option of a 5% full prepayment discount making Rs 299,250 total when prepaying for the full fifteen months*).
+• Subsidized rate (for those who cannot afford the standard rate): Rs 24,000 per month.
 For transparency: This subsidized rate is approximately 25% below our break-even rate, which means it is not quite enough to cover the Institute’s costs in providing this learning opportunity, but generally that shortfall can be covered by participants who choose to pay the ‘Supporter rate’ below.

-• Supporter rate (for those who can afford to give more to help subsidize the participation of lower-income participants): Rs 35,000 per month (with the option of a 5% full prepayment discount making Rs 552,632 total when prepaying for the full fifteen months*).
+• Supporter rate (for those who can afford to give more to help subsidize the participation of lower-income participants): Rs 48,000 per month.
 For transparency: This supporter rate is approximately 25% above the break-even rate, and 100% of that surplus will be used to support lower-income applicants to be able to participate at the subsidized rate.
 We thank you sincerely for your generosity in choosing this rate if you can.

 We do not want cost to be a barrier to a sincere applicant’s participation, so if you have exceptional financial hardship and cannot afford even the lowest subsidized rate, you can contact us to let us know your situation and your needs, and we can discuss work-study discount options (subject to limited availability).